Hirokazu Ueyonabaru

-Hirokazu Ueyonabaru (上与那原 寛和, Ueyonabaru Hirokazu) is a Paralympian athlete from Japan competing mainly in category T52 long-distance events.
+Hirokazu Ueyonabaru (上与那原 寛和, Ueyonabaru Hirokazu) was a Japanese Paralympic athlete competing mainly in category T52 long-distance events.

-Career
+Biography

-He competed in the 2008 Summer Paralympics in Beijing, China.
+Ueyonabaru competed in the 2008 Summer Paralympics in Beijing, China.
 There he won a silver medal in the men's Marathon T52, finished sixth in the men's 200 m T52, sixth in the men's 400 m T52 and fourth in the men's 800 m T52.

+Ueyonabaru died on September 26, 2026, at the age of 55, from injuries sustained in a traffic collision seven days earlier.